klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_parentOperatorBalance <a id="subbridge_parentOperatorBalance"></a>
-The `bridge.parentOperatorBalance` returns the balance of the parent operator account.
+The `subbridge_parentOperatorBalance` returns the balance of the parent operator account.

 **Parameters**